A practical guide to using employee engagement benchmarks

 Many people only want to look at industry-specific benchmarks.
 This is problematic as it limits the pool of data that you can access and can compromise the robustness of the benchmark.
 It’s often better to look at where your people are coming from and going to and benchmarking against those industries instead.

 For example, we recently worked with an insurance company who was fixated at the Executive and Board levels on having a very narrowly defined insurance-based benchmark.
 However, they were simultaneously attempting to complete a digital transformation and thus win employees from tech companies.
-Additionally when we asked where the last ten highly valued employees had exited to, we found via their exit feedback data that eight of the ten had not moved on to other insurance companies but to tech companies, law firms and a range of other industries.
-By benchmarking themselves against those industries they can identify the right areas to improve on, rather than just benchmarking themselves against companies in their own industry.
+When we asked where the last ten highly valued employees had exited to, we found via their exit feedback data that eight of the ten had not moved on to other insurance companies but to tech companies or law firms.
+By benchmarking against the industries people are leaving for, they can identify the right areas to improve on.

 Hitting the benchmark shouldn’t be your goal